EwingGroup/TrajectoriesHGSOC/README.md

 I have highlighted our main findings in a [tweetorial](https://x.com/Ailith_Ewing/status/1747291048206901394?s=20).

+All code to reproduce figures can be run in R on a desktop computer (v4.1.0).

 This repository is currently a work in progress.
 We will update the code on here throughout peer-review in time for publication.